msubhan9803/Instagram-clone-AspNetCore-React-Microservice/README.md

 # Instagram-clone-AspNetCore-React-Microservice

 ## Introduction
 This is clone of Instagram built with Microservice Architecture with React and Asp.net Core.
-I have this to discover the world of Distributed Systems, Containerized world.
-I have tried to experience the enterprise-level software development techniques like Docker container setup, development with decoupled services talking using a Message Bus, separate environment for Production and Development, Git workflow and more.
+I have created this project to discover the world of Microservices and how they interact in Containerized environment.
+I have tried to experience the enterprise-level software development techniques like Docker container setup, development with decoupled services talking to each other using a Message Bus, separate environment for Production and Development, Git workflow and more.

 ## System Architecture